oroinc/documentation/commerce/admin_guide/payment/paypal_services/index.rst

 It is a fast, safe and reliable online global payment system that offers easy online payments for businesses and individuals.

-PayPal Express, **unlike Getaway and Pro**, comes as a separate OroCommerce package and requires :ref:`installation <cookbook-extensions-composer>` of the `Oro PayPal Express Integration <https://packagist.oroinc.com/#oro/paypal-express>`_ package.
+PayPal Express, **unlike Gateway and Pro**, comes as a separate OroCommerce package and requires :ref:`installation <cookbook-extensions-composer>` of the `Oro PayPal Express Integration <https://packagist.oroinc.com/#oro/paypal-express>`_ package.

 Keep in mind that depending on PayPal policies, payment methods may be different in some countries.
 Therefore, the list of available payment methods in OroCommerce may also vary when integrated using PayPal accounts created in different countries.
 You can verify PayPal Express availability in your country on the `PayPal website <https://www.paypal.com/us/webapps/mpp/country-worldwide>`__.

-PayPal Getaway/Pro Prerequisites
+PayPal Gateway/Pro Prerequisites
 --------------------------------

 Before adding a PayPal Payflow Gateway as a payment method in OroCommerce, please have a look at the prerequisites for the integration: